upstash/qstash-js/examples/workflow/sveltekit/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fupstash%2Fqstash-js%2Ftree%2Fmain%2Fexamples%2Fworkflow%2Fsveltekit&env=QSTASH_TOKEN&envDescription=You%20can%20access%20this%20variable%20from%20Upstash%20Console%2C%20under%20QStash%20page.%20&project-name=qstash-workflow-sveltekit&repository-name=qstash-workflow-sveltekit&demo-title=Upstash%20QStash%20Workflow%20Example&demo-description=A%20Svelte%20application%20utilizing%20QStash%20Workflows)

-# QStash Workflow Sveltekit Example
+# Upstash Workflow Sveltekit Example

-This project has some routes showcasing how QStash Workflow can be used in a sveltekit project.
+This project has some routes showcasing how Upstash Workflow can be used in a sveltekit project.
 You can learn more in [Workflow documentation for Svelte](https://upstash.com/docs/qstash/workflow/quickstarts/svelte).

 Under the `src/routes` directory, you will find 6 folders, each corresponding to a workflow API except the `-call-qstash`.
 In each of these folders, you will find the `+server.ts` file which defines the workflow.